Apartments and Multi-Unit Buildings

 - Recycling in multi-unit dwellings (apartment buildings, condos, or townhomes) is required by law.

 - A good recycling program can cut costs by requiring fewer trash pickups.
-It can also reduce taxes and fees on garbage service.

 - Unlike garbage services, which are subject to county and state taxes, recycling is tax-free.